tinacms/tina-cloud-starter/readme.md

 ### Run `yarn install`

+For this project we're using `yarn`, if you'd like to use `npm` instead just beware that there isn't a `package-lock.json` so we can't guarantee the dependencies are the same for you.

 ### Run `yarn watch`

 This will start the GraphQL server as well as the Next.js app in dev mode.
 It'll also regenerate your schema types for Typescript and GraphQL so changes to your `.tina` config are reflected immediately.

 ### Visit the home page at `http://localhost:3000`

-You should see a statically generated home page.
-Read on to see how edits can be made.
+You should see a statically generated home page that dumps out your data as JSON, it's pretty underwhelming!
+But the idea is to let you run with it from here, one of the goals of this project is to stay out of your way as much as possible, so it's up to you to make it pretty ;)

 ### Editing local content

 Visit `http://localhost:3000/admin`, you should see the same content only this time there will be a Tina sidebar with fields you can edit and see live on the page.
-Saving a form here will result in changes to your local file.
+Saving a form here will result in changes to your local filesystem.

-Read [folder structure](#folder-structure) section below to learn more about how this site's routing works.
+Read the [folder structure](#folder-structure) section below to learn more about how this site's routing works.

 ### Continuing local development

-While this is a very quick process, there's a lot more to show on how you can work locally, read our Tina Starter guides for more.
+While it's pretty quick to get started, there's a lot more to show on how you can work locally, read our Tina Starter guides for more and check out the [development walkthrough](https://www.loom.com/share/e62776f138ec485d81d71c68364857a8) video.

 ## Connecting to Tina Cloud

 While the fully-local development workflow is the recommended way for developers to work, you'll obviously want other editors and collaborators to be able to make changes on a hosted website with authentication.
 In general it's a good idea to avoid working locally while communicating with the Tina Cloud API, but it's something you'll want to test to ensure it works as expected.

 > Note that changes to cloud content will only be shown in the `/admin` route.
 This is because the repo is designed to source content from your filesystem and build it statically during deployments.
-Read the [data flow] section below for more information on how this works.

 ### Register your local app with Tina Cloud